Pastor of Iglesia Conexiones, a baptist church in Jessup, MD. B.A. in Bible, B.S. English Ed., M.S. in Educational Leadership.

 In these two verses, Paul tells us that God chose and predestined individuals before creating the world (the Greek word translated chose means selected from the rest, and the Greek word translated predestined means determined beforehand).

 Explanation of Calvinism

-Calvinists believe that God, before He ever created the world, chose people and predestined them to be saved on the basis of His own wisdom.
-It had nothing to do with the choices we would make, much less with the works we would do.
+Calvinists believe that God, before He ever created the world, chose people and predestined them on the basis of His own wisdom.
+It had nothing to do with their choice to believe in Jesus Christ.

-From the Calvinist point of view, those who have not believed in Jesus Christ are spiritually dead to the extent that they could never choose to believe in Jesus (even if the gospel is presented to them) because dead people do not make choices.
+From the Calvinist point of view, all humans are spiritually dead to the extent that they can never choose to believe in Jesus because dead people cannot make choices.